mieweb/docs/content/functions/order-and-result-management/flowsheets-editor.md

       1. <strong>No</strong>: No previous observation value will be staged or pulled forward into the Flowsheet for the observation in context.
       2. <strong>Add to Macros</strong>: For any text input types, previous values can be staged using the system macro functionality.
 Previously recorded answers (values) for the observation will be shown as a macro, capable of being added to the input field by way of the angle bracket ( < ), if the value is the same.
       3. <strong>Prefill Input</strong>: This option will automatically prefill the entry field with the most recent value used for the respective observation, for that specific chart.
+      4. <strong>Prefill Input from Context: </strong>This option will automatically prefill the entry field with the most recent value used for the respective observation, for that specific chart, from the encounter linked to the same case/incident that the current encounter is linked to.
    5. <strong>Comments</strong>: When checkmarked, users will have a Comments field for providing additional information specific to the observation.
    6. <strong>Section</strong>: With the proper programming, this field will trigger section groupings for organizing the included observations into a specified arrangement.
    7. <strong>Required</strong>: Observations can be optional, recommended, or required, as needed.
 When configuring a flowsheet or questionnaire, simply leave this field blank for any optional entries.
 Recommended entries, or fields that are encouraged but not required, can be configured by inputting the numeral one (1) in this field.
 Otherwise, required fields can be checked against using a properly formatted formula.
 More about this to follow.